Prime Time Sports

 Prime Time Sports was a sports radio talk show produced from the studios of CJCL, Sportsnet 590 The Fan, in Toronto, Ontario, Canada.
-The show was hosted by Bob McCown until June 21, 2019 when McCown left the show.
+The show was hosted by Bob McCown until June 21, 2019, when McCown left the show.
 After his departure, the show was hosted by Jeff Blair, with Stephen Brunt or Richard Deitsch serving as co-hosts until its final show on October 11, 2019.

 The program was simulcast on CJCL's sister cable networks Sportsnet, Sportsnet One and Sportsnet 360.

 History

-The show was first broadcast on October 2, 1989 as a syndicated sports radio talk show from 6:10 pm – 7:00 pm EST with Bob McCown as the host and Bill Watters as co-host.
+The show was first broadcast on October 2, 1989, as a syndicated sports radio talk show from 6:10 pm – 7:00 pm EST with Bob McCown as the host and Bill Watters as co-host.
 Newspaper columnist Jim Hunt later became co-host of the program, after Watters left to become assistant general manager of the Toronto Maple Leafs.
 When CJCL changed their format to all-sports radio in 1992, Prime Time Sports became the station's afternoon drive show, while also being syndicated nationwide.
 In 1993, McCown was reassigned as the station's new morning show host, and Dan Shulman became the program's host in his place.
 Hunt continued on in his role as co-host.
 In 1995, Shulman left the station to join TSN, and McCown was re-united with Hunt.
 Hunt was co-host until 2000 when he was let go by the station.
 In 2004, Rogers Sportsnet began simulcasting the show on television.
 In 2005, the program began making the 6:00 p.m. to 7:00 p.m. audio content available as a podcast and streaming audio on The FAN 590's website.
 By 2009, all three hours of the show were available as a podcast.
 In 2009, the show was available on the "East" regional feed only.
 In July 2010, the show's live broadcast hours were changed from 4:00–7:00 p.m.

 Howard Berger was the first producer of Prime Time Sports.
 Chris Clarke took over one year later and produced the show for eight years.
-Clarke is to this day the longest serving producer.
-Others who produced the show include Mike Gentile, Greg Sansone, Mike Damergis and Jeff Azzopardi.
+However, Ryan Walsh is the longest tenured producer of Prime Time Sports, spanning over a decade with McCown.
+Others who produced the show include Matt Marchese, Mike Gentile, Greg Sansone, Mike Damergis, Jeff Azzopardi and Mark Boffo.